bitcraft/glovedivers/README.md

 # glovedivers
-Arduino Leonardo interface for the Powere Glove, configured for Helldivers 2
+Arduino Leonardo interface for the Power Glove, configured for Helldivers 2

 Early stage project.
 Likely to contain errors or inaccuracies!